open-coding/Deeplearning4j-Hackathon/README.md

 As you can see in the method trainModel() the model is trained easily just by calling network.fit().

 After a training iteration we would like to see the performance of the trained model.
 Therefore we have to implement a method "evaluateModel()" which prints out the performance of the trained model on the Validation set.

-But hold on, there's an issue within this method!
-Can you find it and fix it?

 # Step 4 - Run the example and check if everything works fine.